poplatek/payment-methods-book/brick-n-mortar/README.md

 The use cases seem generally quite well designed for MobilePay, and MobilePay has a lot of features.

-MobilePay is also aiming at being able to interoperate w/the Swedish Swish.
+MobilePay is also aiming at being able to interoperate w/the Swedish Swish in order to be able to transfer payments between Swedish Swish users and Mobilepay users.
 MobilePay is already available in Denmark, Norway and Finland and may well emerge as the winner from the mobile payment market in the Nordics.
 It already has a very significant user base.

 MobilePay has a few weaknesses as well, most notably a delay in money transfer to a bank other than Danske Bank and the fact that it requires its users to own a credit/debit card in addition to the smartphone and a bank account.